edcarp/python-novice-esces/_episodes/03-matplotlib.md

 import the `pyplot` module from `matplotlib` and use two of its functions to create and display a [heat map]({{ page.root }}/reference.html#heat-map) of our data:

-# are we going to use a different dataset? if so - update prereqs

 > ## Episode Prerequisites
 >
 > If you are continuing in the same notebook from the previous episode, you already